 How do I know which insurance is Primary?

-For starters, it's not always easy to determine which insurance is primary, especially when Medicare is involved.
-Half the time patients don't recognize Medicare as insurance, or understand that it is applicable to their Optometrist visits.
+For starters, it's not a cut and dry process to determine which insurance is primary, especially when Medicare is involved.
+Half the time patients don't recognize Medicare as insurance, or understand that it is applicable to their optometrist visits.

 So how does someone tell what type of coverage the patient has?

 There are four choices: Medicare, Replacement, Supplement, and Secondary.